 We are now, more so than ever, discussing the alarming effects of rape culture and the contribution that we as a society play in perpetuating this dangerous concept.
 However, it’s become apparent that there is still a misunderstanding on what rape culture is.
-Rape culture is often misunderstood and portrayed as something that Feminists made up, to create the illusion that all men are criminals and that rape occurs more often than it actually does… gag.
-Rape culture is something that very much exists, and is a cultural practice that we are exposed to so frequently, that many don’t even recognise it- and by many I mean men, the media, the justice system and those who are consumed with misogyny.
+Rape culture is often misunderstood and portrayed as something that Feminists made up.
+This was done to create the illusion that all men are criminals, and that rape occurs more often than it actually does… gag.
+Rape culture is something that very much exists.
+It’s a cultural practice that we are exposed to so frequently, that many don’t even recognise it.
+By many I mean men, the media, the justice system and those who are consumed with misogyny.

 So… What Is Rape Culture?

 To put it simply, rape culture is a sociological concept describing an environment in which sexual violence and assault against women is normalised and/or justified.
 Rape Culture is a form of social conditioning and a product of misogyny; it’s saying that men are going to rape regardless, therefore it’s a woman’s responsibility to make herself the least desirable victim so that another woman gets raped instead.

 Rape culture is the trivialisation of sexually violent crimes against women.
 Rather than addressing the issue of rape and punishing rapists effectively, female victims are often blamed, ridiculed for their irresponsibly, and lectured about ways in which they could’ve prevented being a victim in the first place.
 Rape is a scary, genderless crime in which anyone can become victim; yet it is only women who are expected to take steps in order to prevent themselves from being sexually assaulted.
 Women are expected to limit their behaviour and live in fear of rape, rather than society tackling the issue of rapists and male entitlement.